talwrii/ffmpeg-cookbook/README.md

 <a name="zero-index"> </a>
 <a name="programming" ></a>
 # General programming and command-line knowledge
 FFmpeg is a command-line tool written for the kind of user that uses command-line tools.
-This has certain affordances and norms which ffmpeg will assume and use.
-Completely covering these concepts would distract from the article and take time.
-However, I can provide links to certain concepts that someone more interested in ffmpeg from an artistic or practical angle might have.
+This has certain affordances and norms which FFmpeg will assume and make use.
+Completely covering concepts related to general computer use would distract from the article and take time.
+However, I can provide links to certain that someone more interested in FFmpeg from an artistic or practical angle might not know.

-Once you have derived some value from this guide, you might like to review all these concepts to speed up your understanding over others
+Once you have derived some value from this guide, you might like to review all these concepts to speed up your understanding of the rest of the material.

 * [Escaping](https://en.wikipedia.org/wiki/Escape_character).
 Used in [audio filters](#audio-filters) and as part of the [expression language (example)](#expression-example) [(topic)](#expressions-topic).
 * FFmpeg's [expression language (example)](#expression-example) makes use of [variables](https://en.wikipedia.org/wiki/Variable_\(computer_science\)) and [functions](https://en.wikipedia.org/wiki/Function_\(computer_programming\))